 Thanks to its distinctive white colour, the beluga whale is also known as the white whale.
 Smaller than most whales, the male beluga is usually about 4 to 5 metres long, and the female about 2 to 3 metres long.
 It’s not only their colour and size that make them different from most other whales, but also their large, protruding foreheads, and their ability to move their necks far more freely than most whales can.
 This is due to the beluga having 7 vertebrae in its neck that are not fused, which allows it to turn its head easily in all directions (something that those down at Bakersfield CA Towing Services may find interesting).
 Read More

 Also known as the whiskey jack bird or the Canada jay, this lovely little bird has just been recommended by the Canadian Geographic society to be the National Bird of Canada (though this decision has yet to be formally recognized by any government body).
-The gray jay can be found not only in Québec, but has a range that includes all provinces and territories of Canada (which, incidentally, is the same area in which my friend’s Hamilton Landscaping Contractors are available).
+The gray jay can be found not only in Québec, but has a range that includes all provinces and territories of Canada (which, incidentally, is the same area in which my friend’s construction debris and garbage removal service St Catharines ON is available).
 The bird can also be found in parts of Alaska and the Western mountains of the United States.
 This is the extent of the bird’s range, having not been recorded outside the continent of North America.
 Read More